helidon-io/helidon/docs/mp/reactivemessaging/kafka.md

 ```

 - Kafka client consumer’s property auto.offset.reset configuration for `from-kafka` channel only
-- Kafka client’s property [bootstrap.servers][bootstrap-servers] configuration for all channels using the connector
+- Kafka client’s property [bootstrap.servers][bootstrap-server] configuration for all channels using the connector

 > [!TIP]
 > Besides the following configuration options, any property from [consumer][consumer-2] or [producer][producer-2] configuration can be passed to the underlying Kafka client.